 Ogden Pioneer Days is celebrating events all over the Ogden Area.
 Visit our map to learn about venue details, directions and locations.

 There are events and activities for everyone in the family.
 Visit our calendar to learn more about event dates, times, locations, + details.

-Ogden's rodeo, which annually draws more than 30,000 people, has been nominated five times for the “Best Rodeo in the Professional Rodeo Cowboys Association".
+Ogden's rodeo also has been nominated numerous times for the best rodeo of its size in the Professional Rodeo Cowboys Association.
 This means Ogden Pioneer Days is one of the 20 best in a field of more than 700 rodeos in the country.

 Each year, Ogden Pioneer Days is celebrated at the historic Ogden Pioneer Stadium, where the rodeo started and where the feeling of the American west still lives.
 Bring the whole family and join us for five nights of rodeo entertainment under the stars.
 This year's rodeo is July 19-24, with a break on Sunday, July 20.

 The origin and history of the Ogden Pioneer Days celebration and rodeo has been chronicled in many history books and personal accounts.

 Ogden Pioneer Days is proud to welcome back Stace Smith, who produces more Professional Rodeo Cowboys Association rodeos than any other stock contractor in the PRCA.
 To be sure, rodeo fans will not be disappointed in the quality of stock during our five-day run.Smith was recognized by PRCA as Stock Contractor of the Year for eight consecutive years, starting in 2004.
 In 1994, Smith started his career by raising bucking horses while also producing amateur rodeos.
 Smith Pro Rodeos received its PRCA stock contractor's card in 1998.
 One year later, Smith was granted the chance to present his stock at the national finals.
 Smith Pro Rodeos consistently has ranked among the top stock contractors providing animals to the Wrangler National Finals Rodeo.